-When the logs are stacked, the sides of the tongue and groove lock together, reducing the possibility of twisting.
+When the logs are stacked, the tongue and groove lock together, reducing twisting.
 On top of the tongue is an airspace which has three purposes:

-- It acts as a dead airspace which increases the logs energy efficiency
+Provides a dead airspace increasing the logs energy efficiency

-- The space allows clearance for the head of the log fastener as the walls settle
+Allows clearance for the heads of the log fasteners as the logs settle

-- The weight bearing surfaces of the log are on both outer edges, keeping the interior and exterior joints tight.
+Ensures the weight bearing is properly distributed along the interior and exterior edges, securing the logs tightly.
 It also makes the construction of a plumb log wall quicker and easier.

 Pre-drilled For Fasteners

-All of our logs arrive at the site predrilled every 16” for the log fastener.
+All of our logs included in our log cabin home kits arrive at the site pre-drilled every 16” for the log fasteners.
 This keeps the log fastener vertically straight as the logs are screwed together.
 It also helps the log fastener head to counter sink into the top log as it is installed.

 Better Caulk Performance

 All caulk manufacturers state that two-point adhesion is critical for maximum performance of their caulk products.
 Most caulk failure can be attributed to an application that resulted in three-sided adhesion (or continuous adhesion).
 Our SmartLog™ profile include a machined caulk channel 1/4” high by 1/2” deep on the exterior side.
 A 1/4” backer rod is placed into the back of the caulk channel and then a bead of caulk is tooled into the channel.
 The backer rod is flexible and thus does not restrict the flexibility of the caulk that is securely adhered along the top and bottom sides.
 This forces the caulk to stick to the logs, resulting in two sided adhesion, thus eliminating caulk failure and minimizing maintenance.
 Additionally, using backer rod reduces the amount of caulk used during application.